skylenet/eth-proxy/README.md

 # eth-proxy

-Reverse proxy to ethereum nodes.
-Currently just working for beacon nodes.
+Reverse proxy for ethereum nodes.

 ### Features:
 - Status endpoint for all your beacon nodes